Actual prep time, 2 hours

 Preheat the sous vide bath to 140 F/60 C. Vacuum seal the roast in heat rated plastic, load into a rack and submerge into the bath.
 Process at 140 F/60 C for 48 hours.

-Remove the roast from the package.
-Harvest the juices.
-Cover the roast loosely and keep warm in an oven set at 145 F-170 F/63 C-76 C. Stage your service platter/plates into the oven as well.
+Remove the roast from the package so you can harvest the juices.
+Cover the roast loosely and keep warm in an oven set at 145 F-170 F/63 C-76 C. You can also temporarily re-bag the roast and hold in the sous vide bath while you make your natural gravy.
+Stage your service platter/plates into the oven as well.
 Never put hot food on cold plates.

 Change the temperature setting on your sous vide bath to 183 F/84 C.

 Seal the carrots and celery in a heat rated vacuum bag.
 Do the same with the potatoes.
 Load into a rack that assures circulation of water between the packages.

 Process the vegetables for one hour.
 Cold shock the packages in iced tap water until they achieve 70 F/21 C.